forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## Significance of Peace
 *Significance of Peace and Effects and Dangers of War*

 * Prevent losses and suffering.
-Prevent [effects of war](#effects-of-war) such as causalities, destruction and destruction of land.
+Prevent [effects of war](#effects-of-war) such as causalities, destruction both of buildings and land.
 War is brutal and human rights are violated.
 * War can divide people.
 * War has many adverse effects and risks associated and can escalate.